BEA-BOLD-EVOLUTION/TikTokVerify/README.md

 ### "I could not read your TikTok profile"

 - The user's TikTok profile must be **public**
-- Run `!test-tiktok` to check if the bot can access TikTok
+- Run `/test-tiktok` to check if the bot can access TikTok
 - Check Railway logs for health check results

 ### TikTok blocking requests

 - The bot uses Android mobile headers to bypass blocking
 - Health checks run every 4 hours and log results
-- Use `!test-tiktok` to manually verify TikTok access
+- Use `/test-tiktok` to manually verify TikTok access

 ### TikTok CDN caching (bio changes not showing)

-- TikTok's CDN can take **up to 24 hours** to propagate bio changes globally
+- TikTok's CDN can take time to propagate bio changes
-- The bot uses cache-busting query parameters to try to get fresh content
+- The bot uses cache-busting query parameters to get fresh content
-- Quick check does 3 attempts when user clicks "I Added the Code"
-- **Background verification** runs every 2 hours to catch delayed CDN updates
+- **Background verification** runs every 5 minutes to catch delayed updates
-- If verification doesn't complete in 24 hours, users should contact an admin
-- Admins can use `!pending` to see all pending verifications
+- Admins can use `/pending` to see all pending verifications
-- Admins can use `!manual-verify @user @tiktok` to bypass the bio check
+- Admins can use `/manual-verify` to bypass the bio check

+### Username typos with repeated characters

+- The bot automatically checks username variations (e.g., `marieeee` vs `marieee`)
+- If the exact username fails, it suggests similar usernames that exist

 ### Bot not responding to commands

 - Make sure the bot has permission to read messages in the channel
-- Check that you're using the correct prefix (default: `!`)
+- Slash commands are automatically registered on startup
+- Try kicking and re-inviting the bot if commands don't appear

 ---